rhoang628/megr2156lab-portfolio/docs/Labs/L05/index.md

       Your browser does not support the video tag.
     </video>
     <figcaption style="font-size: 0.85em; color: gray; margin-top: 8px; text-align: center;">
-      3D Printing the Snap-Fit Assembly in PETG
+      3D Printing the Snap-Fit Assembly in PLA
     </figcaption>
   </figure>
 </div>